RyanHirsch/potp/README.md

 1. I hate everyone.
 I hate people.
 1. My lack of feedback is a positive sign.
 1. All Andrews have really good one-liners.
+1. Never puke into a wicker trash can.